-Let’s take an example.
-Let’s say you are spending 75’000 per year on an income of 100’000 per year.
-Over a year, you are spending 5000 on eating out.
-If you stop eating out, you will now save 30% instead of 25%.
+For example, we assume you are spending 75’000 per year on an income of 100’000 per year.
+Over a year, you are spending 5000 CHF on eating out.
+If you stop eating out, you will save 30% instead of 25%.
 By doing so, you will be able to retire four years earlier.

-Of course, you do not have to stop eating out, but you could cut it out by half and save two years.
-In the end, it is always a balance between how much you want something and how much you want to retire early.
+Of course, you do not have to stop eating out, but you could cut it out in half and save two years.
+Ultimately, it is always a balance between how much you want something and how much you want to retire early.

 There are many ways to reduce your expenses.
 You can get creative and cut down a lot of them.
-Some people even start living on the road to cut down their living and travel expenses.
+Some people even start living in a trailer to reduce their living and travel expenses.

 Savings Rate – Increase your income